aislandmin/EcoRoute-Mobile-App/README.md

 <img src="/screenshots/screenshot5.png" style="width:35%; height:35%;">
 <img src="/screenshots/screenshot6.png" style="width:35%; height:35%;">

-Start/end markers can be clicked to display the address or the place name the user entered as title.
+The Start or End marker can be clicked to display the address or the place name the user entered as its title.
 <img src="/screenshots/screenshot7.png" style="width:35%; height:35%;">

 ---